Brightscout/msteams-load-test-scripts/docs/config.md

 The size of batch used to send requests to MS Graph.

 ## How to configure posts per second
-We are sending requests to create posts in MS Teams in batches and the requests in batches are run parallely.
-Both the request rate and the batch size is configurable.
-So, we can configure post creation rate according to our needs.
-For eg - suppose we want 5 posts per second, we can configure the "Rate" as 1 and the "BatchSize" as 5 OR the "Rate" as 5 and the "BatchSize" as 1.
-We can configure the post creation rate as explained in the above example.
+We are sending requests to create posts in MS Teams in batches, and the requests in batches are run in parallel.
+Both the request rate and the batch size are configurable.
+So, we can configure the post-creation rate according to our needs.
+For example, suppose we want 5 posts per second.
+We can configure the "Rate" as 1 and the "BatchSize" as 5 OR the "Rate" as 5 and the "BatchSize" as 1.